Content

 Which KPIs must be used in Human Resources?

-Although there are always basic aspects of the workforce that the HR department must measure, each company must find the KPIs that best allow it to analyze the characteristics and needs of its employees in order to make decisions about their well-being.
+Although there are always basic aspects of the workforce that the HR department must measure, each company must find the KPIs that best allow it to analyse the characteristics and needs of its employees in order to make decisions about their well-being.

 Is a KPI the same as an HR OKR?